 There are no fines for overdue material, but members are expected to reimburse the library for lost or damaged material.

-Renewals are possible via phone or email.
+Renewals are possible online, by phone or email.
 No need to renew or return digital media such as eBooks - they expire automatically at the end of the loan period.

 For members outside of New York City, we offer loans by mail under the following condition: the library will pay to mail items to members, but members are responsible for the cost of return postage.